dmastrop/c11_AWS3_infra_with_python_wrapper_multiple_boto3_gitlab_pipeline_VPS/README.md

 crashes and ghost code in the module2 code that would need to be bypassed for testing (module2 crashes, but module2f has to bypass the crash to test the resurrection of the thread).
 In addition, there is a lot of other features like the adaptive WATCHDOG_TIMEOUT in module2 that are overly complicated for the requirements in module2f install_tomcat.
-Also module2 has a very tight coupling between the mulit-processing and the install_tomcat multi-threading.
+Also module2 has a very tight coupling between the multi-processing and the install_tomcat multi-threading.
 As noted above module2f install_tomcat does not need to be multi-processed.
 Thus, none of the chunk pre-processing of the node ips (present in module2) needs to be done.

 As mentioned earlier, this prototype module2f also exports some primitive stats in the gitlab artifact directory "statistics" a subdirectory of the parent logging directory (module2f_resurrection_results.json)

-In porting over the install_tomcat() function from module2 to module2f, the main challenge was to ensure that all of the helper functions and the whitelists and the ENV variables, and the read_output_with_watchdog (the node output flow collecting cocde) are included.
+In porting over the install_tomcat() function from module2 to module2f, the main challenge was to ensure that all of the helper functions and the whitelists and the ENV variables, and the read_output_with_watchdog (the node output flow collecting code) are included.
 The function has been renamed as resurrection_install_tomcat in the module2f.

 Finally, the native_commands and the strace wrapper code, etc do not need to be included in the module2f code becasue the commands are